 5. Add the flour mixture in and mix until combined.

 6. Transfer batter into a loaf pan and bake for about 40 minutes or until the center is set and a skewer comes out clean.
-Allow the pound cake to cool in the pan for about 10 minutes before transferring to a cooling rack.
+Allow the pound cake to cool in the pan for about 10 minutes before transferring to a wire rack.

 Pro Tips for Making This Recipe

-- Avoid overmixing the cake batter as it’ll lead to a tough and rubbery cake.
+- Avoid overmixing the cake batter, as it’ll lead to a tough and rubbery cake.

 Frequently Asked Questions

 This cake freezes wonderfully.
-Wrap the cake with plastic wrap and then tin foil before freezing for up to 3 months.
+Wrap the cake with plastic wrap and then aluminum foil before freezing for up to 3 months.
 You can freeze individual slices of the cake as well.
 This method allows you to pull out cake slices as you crave them.
 Simply wrap them up individually in plastic and transfer the slices to a freezer-safe bag.
 Bring the cake to room temperature before enjoying it.
 Do not try to thaw frozen cake in the microwave or oven as it will dry out.

 Pound Cake